 There is no doubt that there are many things to see and do in Budapest, but those who have 5 days to visit will not miss any of them.
-During your stay you will be able to see its palaces, churches, ruin bars, the attractions hidden in the Jewish quarter and even take a short cruise on the Danube and spend a few hours in a relaxing spa.
+During your stay you will be able to see its palaces, churches, ruins bar, the attractions hidden in the Jewish quarter and even take a short cruise on the Danube and spend a few hours in a spa.

 Budapest offers its visitors history and beauty in equal parts.
-Few European cities are able to create such an evocative feeling as the Hungarian capital when you are strolling through its streets or walking along the river bank.
-In this tour that I have prepared for you (and that you can always change at will) you have all the information you need to enjoy that fantastic feeling.
+In this tour I have prepared you have all the information you need to enjoy this fantastic city.

 Day 1: Explore Pest and visit the Parliament

-The first of the days in Budapest will be dedicated to one of the two large areas in which the city is divided: Pest.
-If you prefer, you can hire a guided tour of Budapest to make your first tour, as the city offers these routes both walking and cycling itineraries in Budapest.
+The first day in Budapest will be dedicated to one of the two main areas in which the city is divided: Pest.
+If you prefer, you can book a guided tour of Budapest to make your first tour, as the city offers these routes both walking and cycling itineraries in Budapest.

-These first hours in the city will not only help you to see some monuments and essential streets, but also to know how you can move around Budapest, what kind of restaurants exist (although you can also hire a gastronomic tour of Budapest) or the existing price level.
+These first hours in the city will not only serve you to see some monuments and essential streets, but also to know how you can move around Budapest, what kind of restaurants there are or the existing price level.

 One of the essential visits of Budapest is the fabulous building in which the Parliament is located.
 Built between 1884 and 1902, at the time it was the largest building in the world.
-It has 691 rooms, some of which can be visited, but only with guided tours of the Parliament.
-Here you have information about tickets to the Parliament.
+It has 691 rooms, some of which can be known, but only with guided tours of Parliament.

 This guided tour will take you about an hour, to which you must add the time it takes before entering to comply with all security measures and form groups.
 Its main attractions are the following:

-- Main staircase: it will be the first impression you will have of the Parliament and I assure you that you will not be disappointed.
+- Main staircase: it will be the first impression you are going to have of the Parliament and I assure you that you will not be disappointed.